Pirates

 Finn

 No?
 Ah.
 Fine then.
 You watch.
 We swab.
-All is good.
-I have many a moon to wait for yer help.
+All be good.
+I have many a moon find me own way.

 (FINN mops and hums to himself)